JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Because colleagues in my field use Julia and I want to collaborate with them
 - [ ] Because my instructor or a course I wanted to take uses Julia
 - [ ] Elegance of Julia
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 9. Where do you interact with the Julia community?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] GitHub
 - [ ] Discourse (discourse.julialang.org)
 - [ ] Slack